Umuzi-org/ACN-syllabus/content/projects/morse-code/_index.md

 // ".... .. / - .... . .-. ."
 ```

+Make sure to cater for punctuation marks and all special characters.

 Include the following assertions in your code:

 - assert that the output and input both have the same number of characters represented